Showing short films at Cannes

 The Cannes festival offers a series of sidebars to which you can submit a short film.
 But what happens if you didn’t get accepted or don’t want to go that route?
-How do you organise screenings?
+How do you screen a short in Cannes?

 First of all, be aware that the world and his dog will be trying to get people’s attention down there, which is fine.
 But many come with deep pockets and notably grab all the available locations.

 A few thoughts: before considering the hassle and likely expense, try and identify the key element that would motivate someone to leave the Palais or a sunny terrace, hike for 5-10 minutes (possibly skipping lunch or an apéro) and watch a film by an unknown.
 That sounds dispiriting, but it’s just to give you an idea of the frame of mind of people in Cannes.
 Not just busy, but constantly distracted.
 You first need that hook to catch their attention.

 First of all, don’t forget that the Palais can organise your screening, with prices starting at EUR375 for about 20 seats.
 Not many people know this.
 There are huge advantages to doing it in the Palais as people know it and its’ a turn-key operation.
 You won’t be fiddling with cables or DVDs yourself.
 Check for details here.
 Note that this is now reserved for sales companies.
 Do you qualify or know someone that does?
 People with badges can attend these screenings.
 You will have to organise something for those that don’t.

 Depending on the scale of your project, you could also try booking one of the cinemas in Cannes.
 Advantage: people know where to find them.
 Disadvantage: they probably don’t have time and will charge you.

 Thinking small at Cannes